mvishok/fastre/docs/tags/README.md

 - `eval` (optional)\
 The `eval` attribute specifies an expression to evaluate and assign to the attribute.
 This attribute is used to perform calculations, transformations, or other operations on the data before assigning it to the attribute.

+- `condition` (optional)\
+The `condition` attribute specifies the condition for assigning the attribute.
+The condition must be true to set the attribute.

 > [!NOTE]
 > The requirement of either `id` or `class` attribute is mutually exclusive.
 You can only specify one of them, not both.
 One of them is required to target the HTML elements.